arincdemir/memory_game/README.md

 For our Cmpe230 (Systems Programming) course project 3.

 ## Purpose
-To create a classic memory game which includes matching the cards having the same colors.
+To create a classic memory game which includes matching the cards having the same colors using QT and C++.

 ## Usage
 Open the project in QT Creator and run it.